ABOUT

 Proceedings of the 26th ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems (SIGSPATIAL 2018)

-Conferences PDF R. Verma, G. Prajjwal, B. Mitra and S. Chakraborty
+Conferences PDF Rohit Verma, Gyanesh Prajjwal, Bivas Mitra and Sandip Chakraborty

 Mining Spatio-temporal Data for Computing Driver Stress and Observing Its Effects on Driving Behavior

-R. Verma, G. Prajjwal, B. Mitra and S. Chakraborty Conferences
+Rohit Verma, Gyanesh Prajjwal, Bivas Mitra and Sandip Chakraborty Conferences

 With the increase in road fatalities due to various factors like aggressive driving and road rage, quantifying and monitoring the stress level of a driver is an important task for the preparation of driving rosters for the cab companies.
 Stress monitoring using physiological sensors is a costly and obstructive task, while stress factors impact di‚erently for di‚erent individuals based on their personality traits.
 In this paper, we develop a learning-based model to predict the stress level of a driver and its e‚ect on his driving behavior, solely based on spatio-temporal driving data collected through GPS and inertial sensors.
 We further establish a correlation between the stress level of a driver and his driving behavior; thus, we develop a complete system to infer stress pro€ling and its impact on driving behavior based on spatio-temporal driving data. ‘e model has been tested over a publicly available dataset with 6 drivers for 500 minutes of driving data.
 We observe that the proposed model gives an average prediction accuracy of 79% with low false-positive rates.